reflectoring/reflectoring.github.io/_posts/2019-08-27-spring-boot-starter.md

 ---
-title: Building a Spring Boot Starter for Cross-Cutting Concerns
+title: Quick Guide to Building a Spring Boot Starter
 categories: [spring-boot]
 modified: 2017-08-28
-excerpt: "TODO"
+excerpt: "Everything you need to know to build a Spring Boot Starter bringing a cross-cutting concern to any Spring Boot application."
 image: 0039-start
+tags: ["cross-cutting concern", "starter", "auto-configuration"]
 ---

-There are certain cross-cutting concerns that we don't want to implement from scratch for each Spring Boot application we're building.
-Instead, we want to implement those features once and include them into our applications as we see fit.
+There are certain cross-cutting concerns that we don't want to implement from scratch for each Spring Boot application we're building. **Instead, we want to implement those features *once* and include them into any applications as needed**.

-In Spring Boot, the term used for a module that provide such cross-cutting concerns is "starter".
+In Spring Boot, the term used for a module that provides such cross-cutting concerns is "starter".
 A starter makes it easy to include a certain set of features to "get started" with them.

 Some example use cases for a Spring Boot starter are: